digitalreasoning/knockout-js-infinite-scroll/README.md

 We compare $index to firstVisibleIndex and only render the contents of items that are actually visible on screen.
 This way users can scroll through many thousands of items without any performance issues, since the majority of the containers will be empty and light-weight.

+This fork implements horizontal scrolling (X axis) in addition to veritical scrolling (Y axis).

 ###Bower